dnknth/apache-101/svn.md

     </VirtualHost>
 ```

-Now, as an exercise, add TLS to the config as explained in the [security post](security.md).
+Now, as an exercise, add TLS to the config as explained in [security](security.md).